-After spending 6-weeks in Guatemala, we wanted to share our top 10 adventures with you.
-Most of them we did.
-Others we could not fit in, but wished we had the time.
+After spending 6-weeks in Guatemala, we wanted to share our top 10 suggested adventures with you.

 Antigua is one of our favorite cities in the world.
 Surrounded by volcanoes, one of which is active, it’s a great base camp for mountain biking and hiking adventures, including hikes up the Acatenango volcano and mountain biking.
 Antigua also has awesome markets and restaurants.
 It’s a beautiful city at any time of day, but especially during the “golden hour” before sunset when it’s colorful buildings and churches glow in the beautiful light of the Guatemala highlands.